 Are pre-existing conditions covered?

-Pre-existing conditions are covered if the condition or treatment is not specifically excluded or limited per the Exclusions and Limitations in the Description of Benefits Booklet.
+Pre-existing conditions are covered if the condition or treatment is not specifically excluded or limited per the Exclusions and Limitations in the Certificate of Coverage.

 I've reviewed the materials on the website, but I still have questions, who should I contact?

-If you can't find the answer to your question on this website, refer to the contact page inside the front cover of the Description of Benefits Booklet for information on who to contact with specific concerns.
-The Student Health Insurance Office is also available to direct you to the appropriate contact to answer your questions.
+If you can't find the answer to your question on this website, refer to the contact page on the back cover of the the summary booklet, Premier Plan At a Glance, for information on who to contact with specific concerns.
+Student Health Insurance is also available to direct you to the appropriate contact for your questions.